-Initial visit: This and the final visit will involve travelling to the Brain Research Imaging Centre (BRIC) on Plymouth Science Park next to Derriford Hospital.
-At this visit we will record information about your year of birth, sex, and educational level as well as your type of MS, medical history and current medications.
+Initial Visit: This and the final visit will involve travelling to the Brain Research Imaging Centre (BRIC) on Plymouth Science Park next to Derriford Hospital.
+At this visit we will record information about your year of birth, sex, and educational level.
 We will undertake routine clinical tests such as looking at your ability to move your arms and legs as well as a short thinking test looking at your ability to process information quickly.